bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1106_generics.md

 I feel like I'm repeating myself...

 ### Your Past
-Let us reflect on how you access value before you encounter generics
+Let us reflect on how we rolled in the past.
+Let's attempt to access each element in an array.

 ```swift
 let highSchoolGPA = [2.8, 3.2, 3.5, 3.8, 3.5]